isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

 Genome Reference Data
 =====================

-Reference data that describes or annotates the human (or other) genome(s) is described in this section.
+Reference data that describes or annotates the human or other genomes is described in this section.
 Reference data hosted by the ISB-CGC in BigQuery tables are available in the ``isb-cgc.genome_reference`` `data set <https://console.cloud.google.com/bigquery?p=isb-cgc&d=genome_reference&page=dataset>`_.
 Tables based on gene-sets such as Ensembl and GENCODE can be used to find the genomic coordinates and identifiers